snobu/destreamer/README.md

 <<<< OUTPUT >>>>
 ```

-The video is now saved under `videos/`, or the path from `--outputDirectory`.
+The video is now saved under `videos/`, or whatever the `outputDirectory` const points to.